Cognigy/Documentation/docs/en/docs/ai/limitations.md

 # Quotas and Limitations

-This page contains default limitations and quotas that apply to new Cognigy AI installations.
-Any deviations from the default values for our trial and App are also stated within the table below.
+This page contains default quotas and limitations that apply to new Cognigy AI installations.
+Any deviations from the default values for our Trial and App environments are also stated within the table below.ow.

 |Description|Default value|Trial|App|
 |--|--|--|--|